Hatko/eslint-plugin-nestjs-graphql/README.md

 can be implemented to return any type of value, e.g. `Promise<string>`.
 This will not be caught by TypeScript compiler, but will result in runtime error when the GraphQL schema is generated.

-This plugin aims to solve this issue by checking the type of the returned value.
+This rule aims to solve this issue by checking the type of the returned value.

 *Valid*